JavaTurtleMC/LD2450-Home-Radar/README.md

 * **Distance rings from 1m to 6m:** Increments to help the user see exactly how close the target is.
 * **120° angle display:** The same angle as the real radar, to maximize the display on the screen.
 * **Up to 3 detected targets:** Do I even need to explain this?
 * **Bluetooth and Wifi:** It scans for Bluetooth, then Wifi.
 It will keep the second one as a fallback/failsafe.
-(Intended process.
-Might be wrong.
-I didn't check.)
 * **Offline screen when no connection:** Displays an "Offline.png" to show you that it, in fact, can not connect.

 ## 🧾 Requirements